 Children from disadvantaged backgrounds are far less likely to get good GCSE results.
 Attainment statistics published in January 2014 show that in 2013 37.9% of pupils who qualified for free school meals got 5 GCSEs, including English and mathematics at A* to C, compared with 64.6% of pupils who do not qualify.

 We believe it is unacceptable for children’s success to be determined by their social circumstances.
 We intend to raise levels of achievement for all disadvantaged pupils and to close the gap between disadvantaged children and their peers.
 DfE Policy: ‘Raising the Achievement of Disadvantaged Children.’
 April 2013 (updated March 2014).

 In the 2015-2016 financial year, the school received £1,300 per eligible pupil.
-The large proportion of this will be used to employ teaching assistants whose role will be to support learning where ongoing assessment identifies gaps in learning.
-A small proportion will be used to support Free School Meals pupils to go on educational visits where parents will be offered a third off the cost of the trip.
+The large proportion of this was used to employ teaching assistants whose role was to support learning where ongoing assessment identifies gaps in learning.
+A small proportion was used to support Free School Meals pupils to go on educational visits where parents will be offered a third off the cost of the trip.

 In the 2016-2017 financial year, the school received £1,320 per eligible pupil.
 The next review is July 2017.